-- File a form with MassDEP within 60 days (initially) and by June 15 every five years thereafter certifying that all of these requirements are being met.
+- File a form with MassDEP within 60 days (initially) and by March 31of every even-numbered year thereafter certifying that all of these requirements are being met.

 For Voluntary Program Participants ONLY

-Dentists who filed voluntarily in 2004 or 2005 (before May 1, 2005) were not required to file again until April 2, 2010 (after which they must file by June 15 every five years).
-Those who filed after May 1, 2005, but on or before April 24, 2006, were required to file again by April 2, 2007, after which they must file by June 15 every five years.
+Dentists who filed voluntarily in 2004 or 2005 (before May 1, 2005) were not required to file again until April 2, 2010 (after which they needed to by June 15 every five years).
+Those who filed between May 1, 2005, and April 24, 2006, were required to file again by April 2, 2007, after which they were required to file for re-certification by June 15 every five years.

 Separator requirements were also different for voluntary filers.
-While the voluntary program required that amalgam separators be demonstrated to achieve 95 percent efficiency in removing waste amalgam from wastewater, the regulations now require that amalgam separators to meet a 98 percent removal efficiency standard.
+While the voluntary program required that amalgam separators demonstrate achievement of 95 percent efficiency in removing waste amalgam from wastewater, the regulations now require that amalgam separators to meet a 98 percent removal efficiency standard.
 Facilities that participated in the voluntary program are allowed to continue using their 95 percent efficient amalgam separators, as long as the equipment continues to achieve this removal efficiency and is maintained in accordance with manufacturer instructions.
 When separators need to be replaced, units that meet the 98 percent removal efficiency standard must be installed.

 Dental practices and facilities need to keep on-site records to demonstrate their compliance with the Amalgam Wastewater & Recycling Regulations for Dental Facilities (310 CMR 73.00).
-Records must be kept for at least five years, coinciding with the period covered by the certification.
+Records must continue to be kept for at least five years, pursuant to 310 CMR 73.06(2).
 These records include:

 - Maintenance and service records for the amalgam separator(s), to demonstrate that manufacturer instructions are being followed.